zszach23/Unity-Learn-AI-for-Beginners/README.md

   * Use `WASD` or Arrow Keys to move red tank around the world

 * **Tank Racing** - Tanks race around a circuit using a waypoint system

+* **Tank Patrol** - Click buttons to send the tank to the area.
+Uses a waypoint system with graphs and the A* algorithm to find the shortest path from start to destination waypoint.